 What is the Hyundai Ioniq 7 release date?

-The Ioniq 7 could be unveiled in 2023.
+The showroom-spec Ioniq 7 should be unveiled in 2023.
 Hyundai states that an early 2024 launch is planned.

 What would be considered the Ioniq 7’s challengers?

 What will be the price of the Hyundai Ioniq 7?